Skip to main content

 Approach

-Robert worked from the owner side to define the system before detailed design, aligning glazing strategy, environmental targets, and mechanical and controls assumptions into a coherent system path.
+Robert worked from the owner side to define the system before detailed design, aligning glazing strategy, environmental targets, and mechanical and controls assumptions into a coherent performance path.

 Result

-The project moved forward with a clearer technical direction and reduced early-stage risk, improving the likelihood of stable real-world performance.
-The result was a more credible basis for design decisions before costly commitments were locked in.
+The project moved forward with a clearer technical direction and reduced early-stage risk before costly commitments locked in.

 Facility Integration